 If Terminal does not have the capacity to provide flight following, do not suggest to pilots that flight following may be available since suggesting it may result in the aircraft requesting it and then being denied, further tying up the terminal frequency.

-Although you may warn VFR traffic that there may be delays, and you may advise them that intersection departures may be denied, you may not deny VFR traffic.
+Although you may warn VFR traffic that there may be delays, you may not deny VFR traffic.